Last Updated on

 Shavasana helps your mind and body to relax.
 As anxiety and stress are a common problem in pregnancy, this asana can help you tackle it easily.

 Yes, yoga is safe and won’t harm your health.
 Even if you have never tried it before, you can start with yoga during pregnancy.
 Although if you are doing it for the first time, start with simple exercises and don’t stress yourself out.
-It is better to consult a doctor to know which asanas are good.
-In any case, the above mentioned are safe first-trimester pregnancy exercises for you.
+It is better to consult a doctor to know which asanas are good for you.
+In any case, the above-mentioned poses are safe first-trimester pregnancy exercises for you.

-Even though it is safe to perform Yoga for the first time during pregnancy, but when it is your first time, practice it from the second trimester.
-Your body will experience a lot of changes in the second trimester and Yoga can help you cope with them.
+Even though it is safe to perform yoga for the first time during pregnancy, when it is your first time, practice it from the second trimester.
+Your body will experience a lot of changes in the second trimester, and yoga can help you cope with them.